sbabic/swupdate/doc/source/handlers.rst

 Remote handlers are thought for binding legacy installers without having the necessity to rewrite them in LUA.
-The remote handler forward the image to be installed to another process, waiting for an anknowledge to be sure that the image is installed correctly.
+The remote handler forward the image to be installed to another process, waiting for an acknowledge to be sure that the image is installed correctly.
 The remote handler makes use of the zeromq library - this is to simplify the IPC with Unix Domain Socket.
 The remote handler